 Additionally, by making a habit of capturing specific evidence of employees’ strengths, and connecting weaknesses to gaps in knowledge and skills, as opposed to talents, you can mitigate bias in performance reviews and help increase retention in the process.

 2. Get clear about what is a growth area — and what is your own bias.

 There is a difference between constructive criticism intended to facilitate career growth and feedback that is steeped in white supremacist norms.
 As we know, many of our culture’s prevailing ideas about professionalism are predicated on white, Western patterns of communication, dress and work style.
 Feedback for employees of color often aims to teach them to code-switch, or behave in a manner that perpetuates these norms.
 It’s important to note that managers of color can also inadvertently be agents of white supremacy and it is on all of us to disrupt these practices.

 The emphasis should not be on assimilation but making room for the full breadth of cultural norms, behaviors and values.
-Empowering employees to bring their whole selves to work can help your direct reports feel valued and welcome, which can foster a strong sense of belonging and strengthen engagement.
+Empowering employees to bring their whole selves to work can help your direct reports feel valued and welcome, which can foster a strong sense of belonging, strengthen engagement and increase retention.